RamyGendy/Object-Count-Tracking-Using-AWS-Sagemaker/README.md

 This project was build on AWS SageMaker and its services with good machine learning engineering practices to fetch data from a database, preprocess it, then proceed to train, refine, evaluate and validate a machine learning model.

- This project will serve as a demonstration of end-to-end machine learning engineering skills that you have learned as a part of this nanodegree.
+This project will serve as a demonstration of end-to-end machine learning engineering skills that I have learned.

 ## How it Works